What the world needs now…

 “The role and responsibilities of my fired manager became mine “temporarily” six months ago.
 I’ve been putting in long hours without a pay raise or shift in title.
 Maybe it’s my problem that I can’t handle it all, my health and self esteem are at an all time low.”

 Psychologist Gerald Jampolsky once said, “Love is the total absence of fear.
 Love asks no questions.
 Its natural state is one of extension and expansion, not comparison and measurement.”
 The individuals quoted above all viewed their situations through fear based beliefs they held about themselves, comparing and measuring against others, other situations and environments.
 Since a belief is a “story that one holds as being true” once tuned into how their beliefs about themselves and the world around them impacted their leadership they were then able to transform their tricky situations and access new possibilities.

-If any of this has resonated with you come join me for a free one hour introduction taken right out of The Bomb Proof Executive program but be warned… transformation isn’t for the faint of heart.
+If any of this has resonated with you, check out The Bomb Proof Executive program but be warned… transformation isn’t for the faint of heart.
 Double dog dare you.

 And in the meantime, watch the students at the Boston Conservatory at Berklee create a social distancing rendition of “What the World Needs Now is Love” and if you’re old school like me, you can listen to the version made famous by Jackie DeShannon in 1965.